 My clients are very good at solving problems.
 I marvel at their brainpower.
 They’re also self-aware and self-reflective.
 Sometimes I have to look up words they use.
 And I’m no dummy.

 So why do they need help?
+Why are you unhappy at work?

 I think there are a few reasons.